andrewleverette/todo_cli/README.md

 	- Implement automated task creation based on a schedule.
 3. **Batch Task Import**:
 	- Add functionality to import a file containing multiple tasks into the system.
+4. **Terminal User Interface**
+	- Implement a terminal user interface to make working with tasks easier for the user